Triston Casas Player Props: Red Sox vs. Pirates

 - Casas hit .197 with a double, five home runs and 19 walks.

-- Last season, Casas picked up at least one hit in 12 of 27 games (44.4%), including two or more hits twice.
+- A season ago, Casas got at least one hit in 12 of 27 games (44.4%), including two or more hits twice.

-- Casas picked up an RBI in seven games last year out 27 (25.9%), including four multi-RBI outings (14.8%).
-He drove in three or more runs in one game.
+- Casas drove in a run in seven of 27 games last season (25.9%), including four occasions when he drove in multiple runs (14.8%).
+He had three or more RBIs in one game.

-- He crossed home plate safely in eight of 27 games last year (29.6%), including scoring multiple runs twice.
+- In eight of 27 games last year (29.6%), he scored a run, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.